hherman1/textrain/README.md

 # textrain

+### Hunter Herman & Ali Mahad

+The code is very straightforward.
+We have classes to manage image processing and globabl state as well as separate classes for falling characters, managing the characters, and generating them.

 ## Character generation

 There is a maximum capacity of `1000` characters.
 Every frame characters are added until they excede capacity.
 When characters